rldona/filmist-angular/README.md

 * Angular app to search, sync and share movies and series.

-### Migration project of an application developed in Angular 2 to the latest version (12)
+### Migrating application in Angular 2 to Angular 12

 ____
 ### Work in progress...